i-love-coffee-i-love-tea/audogombleed.sh/docs/02-configuration.md

 and `docker list images`, you can type `d l c` and it expands to `docker list containers` — as long as the abbreviation is unambiguous.

+You can also use no-space abbreviations by concatenating the first letters of each word.
+For example, `dlc` expands to `docker list containers`, and `ijfm` expands to `install jar from maven`.
+This works as long as the abbreviation is unambiguous.

 #### `__CLI_CFG_EXEC_EXPAND_ABBREVIATED_ARGS` (default: "n") — experimental

 > [!CAUTION]